Female prostitution during the HIV/AIDS crisis in the United States: The medical community

 During the early years of the US AIDS epidemic, there were a minority of doctors who refused to see any patient who had HIV, expressing a fear that they could catch HIV from their patient.
-In 1987, the American Medical Association publicly stated that “A physician may not ethically refuse to treat a patient whose condition is within the physician’s current realm of competence solely because the patient is infected with HIV.”
+In 1987, the American Medical Association publicly stated that "A physician may not ethically refuse to treat a patient whose condition is within the physician's current realm of competence solely because the patient is infected with HIV."
 However, doctors would also refuse to treat HIV positive patients on moral grounds.
-Patients who were prostitutes, drug users, and/or queer were in some cases turned away or given inadequate medical treatment because healthcare professionals had moral objections to their behavior.
+Patients who were in the sex trade, drug users, and/or part of the LGBTQIA+ were in some cases turned away or given inadequate medical treatment because healthcare professionals had moral objections to their behavior.
 The Presidential Commission's report explicitly condemned this practice.
 While only a minority of doctors would turn patients away, the frequency of more subtle medical discrimination during this time has gone largely uninvestigated.
-It is unknown whether or not perceived ‘immoral’ people were treated respectfully by doctors, and to what extent medical discrimination discouraged them from seeking treatment in the first place.
+It is unknown whether or not perceived 'immoral' people were treated respectfully by doctors, and to what extent medical discrimination discouraged them from seeking treatment in the first place.

 Medical research into human immunodeficiency virus was heavily stunted by the state of the publishing industry during the 1980s.
 Most respected medical journals had publication restrictions requiring that articles be peer reviewed and published by that journal before the researcher announced their results publicly (Ingelfinger Rule).
 Researchers who violated this rule would be blacklisted, which could spell the end of their career.
-This system existed, in part, to verify scientific claims before they were released to the general public, but it has been criticized for allowing journals exclusive coverage of the ‘freshest’ content as a means of boosting the journal's revenue.
+This system existed, in part, to verify scientific claims before they were released to the general public, but it has been criticized for allowing journals exclusive coverage of the 'freshest' content as a means of boosting the journal's revenue.
 That sensationalism combined with the limited spaces for publication stunted critical research into HIV.
 Not only not released to the press, they were also kept secret from other researchers.
 A competitive publishing industry and the threat of blacklisting prevented scientists from sharing their unpublished research with colleagues even at medical conferences, hindering collaboration.